Saturday, January 7, 2017

 Trolley Museum, August 5-7.
 PWM

-Seashore Trolley Museum is the host of the Narcissus project benefit event weekend, Teddy Roosevelt Days.
+Seashore Trolley Museum is the host of the Narcissus Project benefit event weekend, Teddy Roosevelt Days.
 In 2016 it opened on Friday mid-afternoon with a special opening event that required purchasing tickets in advance.
 Saturday and Sunday activities and fundraising to benefit the Narcissus were open to the public.
 As the Narcissus project manager, this three-day event takes a lot of time, year-round, to plan.
 As a side note, all the financial resources to underwrite the costs of this event and other fundraising expenses are raised separately.
 No restoration funds are used.

 Here Michael Canfield is addressing guests during his presentation on Friday